Dr. Doofenshmirtz

 Dr. Heinz Doofenshmirtz, often called "Doof" or "Dr. D" for short, is a fictional character from the American animated television series Phineas and Ferb and Milo Murphy's Law.
 He was created by Dan Povenmire and Jeff "Swampy" Marsh, and is voiced by Povenmire.
-Doofenshmirtz is a purportedly "evil" scientist intent on conquering the "entire Tri-state Area" by creating obscure but nefarious inventions.
+Doofenshmirtz is a cartoonishly evil scientist intent on conquering the Tri-State Area using his inventions.
 Much of the humor associated with Doofenshmirtz comes from the combination of his archetypical megalomania juxtaposed with his affable personality.
 Doofenshmirtz speaks with a caricature of a German accent and is from the fictional European country Drusselstein.

 Doofenshmirtz appears in several merchandise pieces, including a book series and a video game.
-After first appearing in Milo Murphy's Law in a guest role in the first-season finale, subsequently he becomes in a major supporting character throughout the rest of the series, moving into the Murphys' house after his building is destroyed.
+After first appearing in Milo Murphy's Law in a guest role in the first-season finale, subsequently he becomes in a major supporting character throughout the rest of the series, moving into the Murphy's house after his building is destroyed and before it is later rebuilt.

 Role in Phineas and Ferb

-Doofenshmirtz in the show is a bumbling, dimwitted evil genius.
-His goal throughout most of the show is to take over the "entire tri-state area".
+Doofenshmirtz in the show is a bumbling evil genius.
+His goal throughout most of the show is to take over the "entire tri-state area" from his brother Roger, who is the mayor.

 A typical episode features Doofenshmirtz hatching a mischievous scheme or invention that he often links to a "back story" from his youth in the fictional village of Gimmelshtump, Drusselstein.
-Drusselstein is loosely based on countries in Western-Central Europe like Germany, Austria, Hungary and Switzerland, evidenced by buildings with Fachwerkhäuser architecture, the citizens speaking German in grammatical form or how the food, dresses and carnivals are similar to that of Fasching or even Oktoberfest.
-As a child, his parents were abusive and neglectful to him in many ways, including forcing him to be a lawn gnome, forcing him to dress as a girl, favoring his brother Roger over him, and both failing to attend his birth.
-Doofenshmirtz monologues often and displays acts of "cartoonish" physical violence towards Perry the Platypus.
+Drusselstein is loosely based on countries in Western-Central Europe like Germany, Austria, Bohemia, Hungary, Transylvania, and Switzerland, evidenced by buildings with Fachwerkhäuser architecture, the citizens speaking German in grammatical form or how the food, dresses and carnivals are similar to that of Fasching or even Oktoberfest.
+As a child, his parents were abusive and neglectful to him in many ways, including forcing him to be a lawn gnome, forcing him to dress as a girl, favoring his brother Roger over him, sending him to boarding school, and both failing to attend his birth.
+Doofenshmirtz monologues and often and displays acts of "cartoonish" physical violence towards Perry the Platypus, his nemesis.
 Often his inventions achieve a single successful shot before being destroyed.
 This shot usually serves to get rid of Phineas and Ferb's invention for that episode, preventing their sister, Candace, from "busting" them by showing their creations to their mother.
 According to his own life story, he was a bratwurst salesman, before being ruined by the hot dog industry; only then did he become an evil scientist.